FAIRmat-NFDI/nomad-material-processing/docs/how_to/use_this_plugin.md

 ```

 In your schema packages you can then import the desired section definitions and specialize
-them to your need by adding any additional quantities or sub sections that you require:
+them to your need by adding any additional quantities or [subsections](../reference/references.md#subsection) that you require:
 ```py
 from nomad_material_processing.vapor_deposition.pvd.thermal import (
     ThermalEvaporation,